vibhor-5/thought-anchors/README.md

 ## Get Started

+You can download our [MATH rollout dataset](https://huggingface.co/datasets/uzaymacar/math-rollouts) or resample your own data.

 Here's a quick rundown of the main scripts in this repository and what they do:

 1. `generate_rollouts.py`: This is the main script for generating reasoning rollouts.
 Our [dataset](https://huggingface.co/datasets/uzaymacar/math-rollouts) was created with this.